tao-xiao/tao-xiao.github.io/_pages/about.md

   - /about.html
 ---

 Hello and welcome to my website!
-My name is Tao Xiao, and I am a doctoral student at the Nara Institute of Science and Technology, Japan.
-I belong to the [Software Engineering Lab](https://naist-se.github.io/).
+I’m Tao Xiao, a postdoctoral researcher at Kyushu University, Japan.
+I’m part of the [POSL (Principles of Software engineering and programming Languages) lab](https://posl.ait.kyushu-u.ac.jp/en/).

-My research goal is to leverage empirical evidence and knowledge from software repositories to make software development more productive, effective, and efficient.
-Specifically, my research mainly focus on software quality (i.e., technical debt) and knowledge sharing (i.e., the usage of links in software developement).
+My research focuses on enhancing software development through both traditional methods and advanced technologies, including AI4SE.

 Education Background
 ======
-* Doctoral student at Nara Institute of Science and Technology, Japan.
+* Doctor of Engineering at Nara Institute of Science and Technology, Japan, in 2024.
-* Master of Engineering from Nara Institute of Science and Technology, Japan, in 2022.
+* Master of Engineering at Nara Institute of Science and Technology, Japan, in 2022.

 For more info
 ------
 More info, please contact me
 ```
-tao[dot]xiao[dot]ts2[AT]is[dot]naist[dot]jp
+xiao[AT]ait[DOT]kyushu-u[DOT]ac[DOT]jp
 ```